SysKitTeam/docs-trace/get-to-know-syskit-trace/home-screen.md

 ---
-title: Home Screen
-description: >-
-  This article describes the available SysKit Trace Home Screen actions and when to use them.
+description: This article describes the available SysKit Trace Home Screen actions and when to use them.
-author: Vinko Bedek
-date: 1/16/2017
 ---

 # Home Screen